epfLLM/meditron/README.md

 | global batch size | 512 |
 |  |  |

+You can see the script we used to pretrain our models through Megatron-LLM here: [finetune.sh](./pretrain/finetune.sh)

 ## Supervised Finetuning

 We again used the [Megatron-LLM](https://github.com/epfLLM/Megatron-LLM) distributed training library for supervised finetuning (sinlge-node and multi-node).